-Indicator Meaning 1 Fn Lock indicator Off: The Fn Lock function is disabled.
+Indicator Meaning 5 Fn Lock indicator Off : The Fn Lock function is disabled.
 To initiate the special function printed as an icon on each key, press the corresponding function key directly.
 To input F1-F12, press the Fn key and the corresponding function key.
-On: The Fn Lock function is enabled.
+On : The Fn Lock function is enabled.
 To input F1- F12, press the corresponding function key directly.
 To initiate the special function printed as an icon on each key, press the Fn key and the corresponding function key.
-2 Speaker mute indicator On : The speakers are muted.
-3 Microphone mute indicator On : The microphones are muted.
-4 Camera status indicator On: The camera is in use.
-5 6 System status indicator Blinking three times: The computer is initially connected to power.On: The computer is in use.Off: The computer is off or in hibernation mode.
+4 6 System-status indicators Blinking three times: The computer is initially connected to power.
+On: The computer is in use.
+Off: The computer is off or in hibernation mode.
 Slow blinking: The computer is in sleep mode.
 Fast blinking: The computer is entering sleep or hibernation mode.
+7 ac power-satus indicator The ac power-status indicator shows the ac power charging status of the computer.
+Green: Connected to ac power (charging 80%-100%) Amber: Connected to ac power (charging 1%-80%) Off: Not connected to ac power (no charging)